-During the fiscal years ended April 3, 2022 and March 28, 2021, the Company recorded discrete income tax benefits of \$34,000 and \$74,000, respectively, to reflect the aggregate effect of certain tax credits claimed on its consolidated federal income tax returns.

-During the fiscal years ended April 3, 2022 and March 28, 2021, the Company recorded discrete income tax benefits of \$83,000 and \$12,000, respectively, to reflect the effects during the periods of the excess tax benefits from the exercise of stock options and the vesting of non-vested stock.
+During fiscal year 2023, the Company recorded a discrete income tax charge of \$6,000 to reflect the effect of the net tax shortfall arising from the exercise of stock options and the vesting of non-vested stock.
+During fiscal year 2022, the Company recorded a discrete income tax benefit of \$83,000 to reflect the effect during the period of the net excess tax benefit from the exercise of stock options and the vesting of non-vested stock.

-The ETR on continuing operations and the discrete income tax charges and benefits discussed above contributed to an overall provision for income taxes of 19.5% and 21.3% for fiscal years 2022 and 2021, respectively.
+The ETR on continuing operations and the discrete income tax charges and benefits discussed above contributed to an overall provision for income taxes of 23.9% and 19.5% for fiscal years 2023 and 2022, respectively.